Volzy/design-checklist/README.md

 ### CTAs
 - [ ] Consistency on "save" actions.
 Either always click a "submit" button or always auto-save.
+- [ ] How does the CTA look when in hover/active state.

 ### Modals
 _modals, overlays, popups, alerts, etc._